sage-code/maj/alphabet.md

 **cost:**

 Words with higher cost will be analyzed to reduce cost.
-The better the cost, the better the language is and more easy to use.
-We can generalize this algorithm for other languages, to analyze a language complexity and compare other languages with Maj.
+The lower the cost, the better the language is.
+We can generalize this algorithm for other languages, to compare language complexity.
+So far after a quick computation of 500 samples Maj is about 50% more efficient than other Romance languages.

-**Sound alike:**
+**Word divergence:**

 Some people may pronounce letters in the wrong way.
 Therefore word composition must consider to replace these letters to make the language lighter.
 When two words have these letters in same position one other letter must be different, otherwise the words are in conflict, one must be modified.